bejoynr/kubernetes-benchmark/README.md

 ## Usage
 `run-tests.sh  -cn <host1> -sn <host2> -n iperf`

 Use `kubectl logs iperf-client` to see the output.
-Has been added to the script.

 Inspired by knb...